 The Office of Corporate, Foundation, and Government Relations; the Vice President of Academic Affairs; and the Business Office review and approve all grant budgets and any proposals that include a commitment of College resources.

-The Office of Corporate, Foundation, and Government Relations has compiled guidance from foundation program officers and granting agency staffs regarding program planning and application submission.
+Links to additional guidance from foundation program officers and granting agency staffs regarding program planning and application submission are included as resources.